galaxyproject/galaxy-helm/README.md

 1. Creating a symbolic link in the chart directory to the external file, or
 2. using `--set-file` to specify the contents of the file.
 E.g:
    `helm upgrade --install galaxy cloudve/galaxy -n galaxy --set-file extraFileMappings."/galaxy/server/static/welcome\.html".content=/home/user/data/welcome.html`

+Loading the files from external locations still requires a minimal entry in the `extraFileMappings` for that file, as shown above but with no `content:` part.
+Otherwise, the setup doesn't know on which pods to apply this.

 ## Setting parameters on the command line